Frequently Asked Questions (FAQs)

 Pediatric dentists are specialists in treating the unique needs of children.
 A pediatric dentist has completed an additional two to three years of specialty training beyond dental school.
 He/she specifically treats the oral health needs of infants and children through adolescence, including those with special health needs.
 Pediatric dentists are skilled at using smaller equipment designed for a child’s mouth and better understand the intricacies and importance of baby teeth in a growing child.
 They also focus more attention on educating patients and parents about preventive care to help children avoid complications such as decay, infection, speech problems, and cosmetic issues.
-Furthermore, Children’s Dental Health completes a detailed risk assessment on each patient so it can provide additional support and services to the children who need it the most.
+Furthermore, we complete a detailed risk assessment on each patient so it can provide additional support and services to the children who need it the most.

 How often should my child see a pediatric dentist?

 The American Academy of Pediatric Dentistry recommends that children start seeing a dentist every six months, by their first birthday or once their first tooth emerges.